oswardna/Wocommerce-City-Select/readme.txt

 * Version bump without changes.
 Update if missing city files for new countries.

 = 1.0.4 =
-* Add city files for several countries: EC, DK, CA, CN, IT, BR, RO.
+* Add city files for several countries: EC, DK, CA, CN, IT, BR, RO, UG
 * fix warnings when using multiple countries.

 = 1.0.3 =